 If you are ageing alone then forward planning is essential to ensure that your physical and mental well-being is protected and that any care needs are met in accordance with your decisions.
 Legal and financial planning is a part of this and TimeFinders can refer you to legal and later life financial experts*.
 TimeFinders will help you to look ahead, to consider the difficult questions facing everyone who ages alone and to put in place practical ways in which your decisions about your future can be implemented.

 We provide a dedicated Advocacy Service to ensure that your voice is heard.
-We will, in exceptional circumstances, become a joint Health & Wellbeing Attorney so that, should you lose mental capacity, you have the reassurance of a caring professional to ensure that your best interests are served and that the decisions you made about your care when you had capacity are fully respected.
+Our Advocacy Agreement provides for TimeFinders to liaise closely with your Health & Welfare Attorneys and your Property and Financial Affairs Attorneys so that, should you lose mental capacity, you have the reassurance of a caring professional to ensure that your best interests are served and that the decisions you made about your care when you had capacity are fully respected.

 *please note that TimeFinders receives no commission or introduction fee from any professional to whom we refer clients.
 Please click here for our Commission Policy.